Back to prior page

 Cisco's only other appearance has been in the 1993 Turner Pictures TV movie, THE CISCO KID, with Jimmy Smits and Cheech Marin as Cisco and Pancho.

-Renaldo retired at the end of the TV series, and died in Goleta Valley Community Hospital of lung cancer at the estimated age of 76.
+Renaldo retired at the end of the TV series, and died September 3, 1980 at the Goleta Valley Community Hospital of heart failure and lung cancer.
+His estimated age was 76.

 Despite the TNT-TV movie, Duncan Renaldo remains the definitive Cisco Kid to most of us.